mythril-forge/homebrew-spells/spells/cantrips/mind-fist.md

 ---

 ## Description
-You muster a metaphysical ball of force with your mind, and project it toward one creature you can see within range.
+You muster a metaphysical ball of force with your mind, and project it toward one creature or object within range.
 Make a Ranged Spell Attack against the target.
 On a hit, the target takes `1d4` force damage.

-If the target that you hit *medium* or smaller, you can also push it up to 5 feet away from you.
+If the target that you hit is *large* or smaller, then it also is pushed 5 feet away from you.

 ## At Higher Levels
 When you cast this spell using a spell slot of 1st level or higher, the damage increases by `1d4` for each slot level.